Miami Beach is a fantastic holiday destination! Read my travel tips on how to enjoy it to the utmost

-The City of Miami Beach is an island in the State of Florida.
-It has its own identity.
-Like many islands, the vibe is laid back, friendly, happy, colourful, and in this case diverse and cosmopolitan.
+The City of Miami Beach is an island in the State of Florida with its own identity.
+The vibe is laid back, friendly, open, diverse and cosmopolitan.
 It’s home to a large Cuban community, LGTB, Jewish, Latin Americans, Europeans, and more.
 Spanish is the most spoken language; I recall seeing signs in shops that read “We speak English.”

 Explore the beautiful areas on foot

 Miami Beach Marina & South Pointe

 Start where McArthur Causeway arrives to Miami Beach, on 5th St., and walk along the water towards the south.
 It’s a peaceful stroll with beautiful boats of all sizes, the Miami Beach Marina and water taxis.
 There are a couple of restaurants and a mini market in the area.